Let's look at what public speaking is first and why it is crucial to learn it well in order to comprehend better where we should learn it.

 - Theater and drama

 Children have numerous opportunities in drama to hone their public speaking skills in a much more accommodating setting.
 Practice makes perfect, as the adage goes (and it's true).
-Your youngster will quickly gain confidence speaking in front of an audience by participating in regular theatre activities and spending time practising.
-It helps to raise Overcome stage fear, engage audiences, and boost your social and self-confidence.
+Your youngster will quickly gain confidence speaking in front of an audience by participating in regular theatre activities and spending time practicing.
+It helps to Overcome stage fear, engage audiences, and boost your social and self-confidence.

 - Ted Talks

-The best TED Talks frequently centre on stories, with the speakers' own narratives assisting them in bringing their concepts to life.
+The best TED Talks frequently center on stories, with the speakers' narratives assisting them in bringing their concepts to life.
 TED demonstrates how skillfully prepared short lectures may be the key to eliciting empathy, igniting curiosity, disseminating information, and advancing a common goal.
 When done well, a talk may electrify a room and alter the perspective of the audience, which is why it teaches you all the necessary public speaking abilities.

-You just learnt all there is to know about public speaking.
+You just learned all there is to know about public speaking.
 You are now aware of the value of public speaking.
 Now you should be prepared to start learning public speaking.
 Go forward and gain knowledge and confidence.